ShAwKy10/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory is for 0x00-shell_basics tasks
+This directory for 0x00-shell_basics tasks